amdegroot/ssd.pytorch/README.md

   * For training, an NVIDIA GPU is strongly recommended for speed.
   * This repo supports [TensorBoard](https://github.com/torrvision/crayon).

-## C. Use a pre-trained SSD network for detection
+## Use a pre-trained SSD network for detection

 ### Download a pre-trained network
 - We are trying to provide PyTorch `state_dicts` (dict of weight tensors) of the latest SSD model definitions trained on different datasets.